ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/add-data-to-review-set.md

 To add a sample to a review set, click a search on the **Searches** tab and click **Sample** on the flyout page.
 On the **Sampling parameters** page, choose one of the following options:

-- **Confidence level %** and **Confidence interval %** – The items added to the review set will be determined by the statistical parameters that you set.
+- **Confidence level %** and **Confidence interval % — The items added to the review set will be determined by the statistical parameters that you set.
 If you typically use a confidence level and interval when sampling results, specify them in the drop-down boxes.
-Otherwise, just use the default settings.
+Otherwise, use the default settings.

-- **Random sample %** – The items added to the review set is based on a random selection of the specified percentage of the total number of items returned by the search.
+- **Random sample % — The items added to the review set is based on a random selection of the specified percentage of the total number of items returned by the search.

 After selecting and configuring one of the previous options, choose an existing review set to add the sample to and then click **Send**.
 Again, you can track the progress on the **Jobs** tab or on the **Searches** tab by monitoring the status in the **Added data to review set** column.